keptn-workshops/getting-started/03_Exploring_quality_gates/README.md

 ## Deployment of the previous Simplenode service

-* Finally, deploy the previous version of the **simplenode** service, which has to pass the quality gate:
+* Finally, deploy a new version of the **simplenode** service, which fixed the response time issue and, eventually, will pass the quality gate:

     ```
-    keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=1.0.0
+    keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=4.0.0
     ```

 ## Result